marioy47/wordpress-custom-directory/help/PLUGIN_HELP.md

 The **Wordpress Custom Directory** plugin, allows you to create a searchable list of items in any page or any blog post.
 Additionally, each item will have its own page with its own url.

-Items in the list can be Personnel Profiles, Product Information (although Woocumerce would be better for that use case), Catalog Information, etc.
+Items in the list can be personnel profiles, product information (although WooCommerce would be better for that use case), catalog information, definitions of specialized terms, etc.

 ![A directory list](images/wp-custom-dir-result.png)
+_A list of doctors profiles_

 The main features of the plugin are:

 - Allows you to create a list of items that can be embedded in any page or post
+- Every _directory item_ has its own page with its own URL which make it SEO friendly
-- You can add a custom form on top of the list of items so you can filter the items
+- You can add a custom form on top of the list of items so you can _live filter_ the items
-- You use a template to modify how how the **list items** are displayed and what information will be included in the list.
+- You use a template to modify how how the **list items** are displayed and what information will be included in the list (The template is configured righ in the WordPress Settings)
-- Every _directory item_ has its own URL which make it SEO friendly
-- You also use a template to modify how the **individual items** are displayed
+- You also use a template to modify how the **individual items** are displayed (The template is configured righ in the WordPress Settings)
 - Both templates use the [Twig](https://twig.symfony.com/doc/3.x/) template language to specify what to include in the items or in the list.
 (If you've used Shopify's Liquid system, you'll be right at home here)
 - You specify how the search on the _list items_ will work or by which fields the search will be made
 - The _directory items_ are WordPress post types, so you can use plugins like [ACF](https://www.advancedcustomfields.com/) to add fields to the items.
 Or use WordPress filters to modify what information will be in every item.